15 Best Dash Cam for RAV4 You’ll Never Regret Buying

 Ideal for: drivers who want dual coverage and a modern “get footage onto my phone” workflow.

-If you like the idea of “serious rear footage” but you don’t want cabin recording or a 3‑camera install, this is the lane: 4K front and 4K rear in a more straightforward dual setup.
-For RAV4 owners, this is especially attractive because rear incidents are common: rear-end collisions, tailgaters, and car-park bumps that happen when you’re not even in the vehicle.
+If you like the idea of “serious night footage” but you don’t want cabin recording or a 3‑camera install, this is the lane: a 4K front camera on a Sony STARVIS 2 sensor paired with a 1080P rear, in a straightforward dual setup.
+For RAV4 owners, that matters because the hard cases are almost always low-light ones — a plate under sodium streetlights, a car park at 9pm, a rainy motorway slip road.

-RAV4 practicality: if you mount the front unit behind the mirror and keep it within the wiped zone, you reduce the biggest quality killer: dirty glass.
+RAV4 practicality: mount the front unit behind the mirror and keep it within the wiped zone, and you reduce the biggest quality killer: dirty glass.
 The rear camera placement is similar: the top center of the rear window is usually best, but you should test visibility with the rear wiper sweep.
-If your rear lens sits in a constantly dirty corner of the glass, even 4K will look rough.
+The G300 Plus is a slim, low-profile body (about 0.45in deep), which makes tucking it behind the RAV4’s mirror housing easier than most.

-Parking mode exists, but again, power is the gatekeeper.
+Parking mode is included as a 24-hour mode, but again, power is the gatekeeper.
 If you want true 24-hour coverage, plan for the proper hardwire setup.
 If you don’t, the unit still covers your driving hours—where the bulk of incident risk lives.
+A 64GB card is in the box, GPS and 5GHz Wi‑Fi are built in, and the listing holds a 4.4-star rating from 1,708 ratings.

 Why it makes sense